-In the opinion of Bond Counsel, having assumed compliance by the Agency and the College with their respective covenants to comply with the provisions of the Internal Revenue Code of 1986, as amended (the "Code"), interest on the Bonds is not includable in gross income for federal income tax purposes under existing statutes, regulations and court decisions.
-Interest on the Bonds will not constitute a specific preference item for the purposes of computation of the alternative minimum tax imposed on individuals and corporations, although interest on the Bonds will be taken into account in computing the alternative minimum tax imposed on corporations.
+In the opinion of Bond Counsel, assuming continuing compliance by the Agency and the College with their respective covenants to comply with the provisions of the Internal Revenue Code of 1986, as amended (the "Code"), as described herein, interest on the Bonds will not be includable in gross income for federal income tax purposes under existing statutes, regulations and court decisions.
+Interest on the Bonds will not constitute a specific preference item for the purposes of computation of the alternative minimum tax imposed on individuals and corporations.
 The Act provides that the Bonds and the income therefrom shall at all times be exempt from taxation in the State of Vermont, except for transfer and estate taxes.
 See the caption "TAX EXEMPTION" herein.

-Vermont Educational and Health Buildings Financing Agency Revenue Refunding Bonds (Middlebury College Project) Series 2009
+Vermont Educational and Health Buildings Financing Agency Revenue Refunding Bonds (Middlebury College Project) Series 2010

-Dated: Date of Delivery CUSIP: 924166DG3 Due: November 1, 2038
+Dated: Date of Delivery Interest Rate: 5.00% Yield: 4.125% CUSIP: 924166DH1 Due: November 1, 2040